smehrbrodt/libreoffice-starter-extension/README.md

 * The dialog shown when clicking "Action One" is in [dialog/ActionOneDialog.xdl].
 The dialog itself contains information how to edit it.
 * The [DialogHelper](https://github.com/smehrbrodt/libreoffice-starter-plugin/blob/master/source/org/libreoffice/example/helper/DialogHelper.java) contains lots of helper methods to work with the dialog.
 * Now go on customizing the extension to your needs.
 You'll find lots of information in the [OpenOffice Wiki](https://wiki.openoffice.org/wiki/Extensions_development).

+### Debugging

+To debug the Java code, just stick a breakpoint anywhere in Eclipse and start your run configuration in debug mode.